Thoroughbred Breeding, Racing and Sales.

 A Penny At A Time is a 2000 CH/M by Pentelicus with earnings of $37,320.
 She is the mare to Irish Wildcat, winner on dirt and turf, mare to multiple winners Celtic City, Irish Orchid and Celtic Moonlight.
 In 2016 Penny had a colt by Mark Valseki and a 2017colt by Soldat .
 Penny is scheduled to be bred to first year stallion Buccero standing At Pleasant Aces farm in Ocala,FL

 Irish Orchid is a 2010 DK B/M by With Distinction out of Penny At A Time.
 She is half to multiple winners Celtic City, Irish Wildcat and Celtic Moonlight.
 Irish ran only four times with a winning record of 2 wins and a third.
-She had her first foal, a 2016 colt by Treasure Beach and in 2017 she had another colt by He's Had Enough.
+She had her first foal, a 2016 colt by Treasure Beach .
 Irish had a filly by Soldat on 4/5/2018 named Irish Dream Girl.
-Irish is in foal to He's Had Enough, a Tapit stallion standing at Woodford Thoroughbreds.
+Irish is scheduled to be bred back to Treasure Beach because of the recent success of Celtic Treasure's win on Jan 5th at Laurel Rack Track.
+Treasure Beach stands at Pleasant Aces farm in Ocala, Fl

 Joining a thoroughbred horse racing partnership is one of the most affordable and smart ways for new owners to enjoy all the fun of an insider for a fraction of the cost.
 By spreading out the expense of a race horse and relying on experienced industry professionals to select and manage their horses, people with limited equine background can increase their chances of a successful experience in one of the most rewarding sports around.
 Rather then 100 percent ownership of a horse and losing the entire investment if the horse retires prematurely, some investors choose to invest in smaller shares among

 multiple horses to minimize risk .
 Partnerships are also a good option if you just want to dip your toe in the water before committing significant resources by building your own stable.
 You can participate in and learn about the industry from the ground up before venturing out on your own.